GluuFederation/docs-ce-prod/docs/source/authn-guide/pw-reset.md

-# Password Reset
+# Forgot Password

 ## Overview

-As a privileged user, the administrator can configure the password reset feature built into the Gluu Server.
+An administrator can configure the Forgot Password feature by following these steps:
-This feature gives users the ability to reset their password.
-Below are the steps to configure that feature:

 1. Provide the SMTP Server configuration
 1. Enable password reset on OxTrust adminUI
 1. Test

+### Security concerns

+Forgot Password is a feature of oxTrust, the admin GUI for the Gluu Server.
+In most production deployments, oxTrust should **not** be accessible via the Internet.
+It's simply too powerful in the wrong hands.
+Under most circumstances we instead recommend following the [Forgot Password using SCIM tutorial](../tutorials/forgot-pw.md/).

 ## Prerequisites

-The requirements are:
+The following are requirements to use this feature:

-1. A running Gluu Server instance
+1. An active Gluu Server instance with oxTrust accessible via the web
 1. A working SMTP Server

 ## Provide the SMTP Server Configuration